Rod McNaughton: Career

 McNaughton's first academic appointment came in 1989 as an assistant professor in the Department of Geography at the University of Lethbridge.

 After a brief tenure in New Zealand at the University of Otago as a Professor of Marketing, McNaughton returned to Canada in 2001 to join the University of Waterloo as a professor.
 During his time there, McNaughton held the Eyton Chair in Entrepreneurship and served as the Director of the Conrad School of Entrepreneurship and Business.
 As of 2025, McNaughton continues to serve as an adjunct professor in both the Conrad School and the Department of Management Science and Engineering.

 In 2013, McNaughton returned to New Zealand.
 He became Head of the Department for Management and International Business at the University of Auckland in 2015.
 He has since held additional leadership roles, including Deputy Dean of the Faculty of Business and Economics (2017–2019), Director of the Graduate School of Management (2021), Co-Director of Ngā Ara Whetū, the University's Centre for Climate, Biodiversity and Society (2023-2024), and Academic Director for the Centre for Innovation and Entrepreneurship (2014–present).

 Throughout his academic career, McNaughton has contributed to research on international business strategy and market entry dynamics.
 He has authored or co-authored over 125 unique publications in refereed journal articles and books.

 McNaughton is a Chartered Member of the New Zealand Institute of Directors and has served on multiple boards, including as a trustee of the International Centre for Entrepreneurship Foundation (ICE), which oversees The Icehouse, a prominent provider of growth services and investment for New Zealand startups.

+In 2026, McNaughton and Dr Andrew Lensen won the Universities New Zealand Critic and Conscience of Society Award.
+Their work was recognised for "reframing the New Zealand debates on AI and on entrepreneurship".